May in Your Garden

 - Fire-resistant Plantings – Low-growing African Daisy, Algerian Ivy, Carmel Creeper, trailing Gazania, Prostrate Myoporum, Rockrose, Dwarf Rosemary and some ice plants, watered properly, make great fire-resistant shrubs or ground covers.

-- Bedding Plants –Plant summer flowers weekly for successive bloom including: Ageratum, Aster, Begonia, Celosia, Coleus, Dianthus, Dusty Miller, Gazania, Impatiens, Lobelia, Marigold, Petunia, Portulaca, Salvia, Vinca, Verbena and Zinnia.
+- Bedding Plants –Plant summer flowers weekly for successive bloom including: Ageratum, Begonia, Celosia, Coleus, Cosmos, Dianthus, Dusty Miller, Gazania, Impatiens, Lobelia, Marigold, Petunia, Portulaca, Salvia, Vinca and Verbena.
 Before planting, scatter and work into the soil an all-purpose fertilizer such as Gro-Power; scatter again in two to four weeks.
 Choose from a large selection of ivy geraniums, which are in full bloom.
 Stake flowering plants that tend to droop.

 - Vegetables and Herbs – Harvest early vegetables and strawberries.
-Continue to sow beans, carrots, lettuce, radishes and squash seeds in groups to extend harvest.
 Consider planting a marigold border interspersed with garlic or onion around the vegetable garden to discourage pests.
-In your herb garden sow basil and dill and garlic.
+In your herb garden plant basil, dill and garlic.
 Herbs require a sunny location with light, well-drained soil.
 Compact herbs like parsley and thyme make ideal border plants.

 - Fruiting Trees – Avocado, banana, citrus, and stone fruits all can be planted now before the weather gets too warm.
 Whitewash thin-barked trees such as citrus, macadamia and avocado to prevent sunburn.